niteshseram/brackets/Project-Health-Data.md

 * **Minimal** – every piece of information has a purpose directly tied to making Brackets better.
 * **Optional** – you can always opt out of the Brackets Health Report.
 But for all the reasons above, we urge you not to!

-The data Adobe is collecting can be seen via _Help_ > _Health Report_.
 We're always open to feedback on this feature and how we can make it both more useful to the community, and more comfortable for everyone to use.
 Please join the community discussion on the [brackets-dev forum](https://groups.google.com/forum/#!forum/brackets-dev) to share your thoughts!

 ## Health Report Preferences